 Your dentist's blue paper is a masterclass in agent design

-I was at the dentist.
-After the filling, she slipped a strip of blue paper between my teeth, asked me to bite, and ground down the one spot where the color transferred.
+I was at the dentist settling an old Skittle debt.
+After the filling, she placed a strip of blue paper between my teeth and asked me to bite down, then checked where the color remained and ground down that spot.

 I asked her if she just needed to remove the colored spot.

-I asked her how long dentists had been doing this.
+I asked how long dentists had been doing this.

 The gap

-Dental fillings are 13,000 years old.
-Every one of them has the same problem: if the filling sits even a hair too high, the patient is in constant pain.
+Dental fillings are an ancient art.
+Every generation of them has the same problem: if a filling sits a hair too high, the patient feels it in every bite.
 You have to check the bite and grind down the high spots.
 Always have.
 Still do.

 For thirteen millennia, dentists did this badly.
 They listened to the patient tap their teeth.
 They used inked ribbons that smeared the moment they hit saliva.
 They waited a week and looked for shiny wear spots.
 The function was ancient.
 The tool was garbage.